Again this year, The Wheatley River Improvement Group’s summer field crew were an amazing group of dedicated workers.

 Leading the group was supervisor, Beverly Brooks-Ward, a 3rd year student from UPEI, along with Denver Parkman & Eric Sylvester, surpassed the groups goals for stream remedial work.

-From attending an early season training session organized by the PEI Watershed Alliance, attending first aid training, teaming up with the Hunter-Clyde and Trout River’s crews for a few days to help in each others projects, working with DFO’s Community (Estuary) Monitoring Program, the summer provided many learning opportunities and an interesting mix of experiences.
+From attending an early season training session organized by the PEI Watershed Alliance, to attending first aid training, to teaming up with the Hunter-Clyde and Trout River’s crews for a few days to help in each others projects, and to working with DFO’s Community (Estuary) Monitoring Program, the summer provided many learning opportunities and an interesting mix of experiences.

 Joining the HCWG field crew and the Bearded Skipper, a deep sea fishing expedition out of North Rustico finished off the crew’s 2011 field season.